Low* core libraries

 new stack frame is allocated, its parent is either the top-most stack frame,

-if no stack frame has been allocated so far.
+or the root if no stack frame has been allocated so far.

 Warning